The Codex Gigas is the largest medieval manuscript in the world. However, it's not the size of the book that makes it remarkable, but what's inside.

 Although the actual author of the book may never be known, the unique portrait has been drawing attention since its creation over seven hundred years ago.

-Enjoy this look at the Devil’s Bible?
+Enjoy this look at the Codex Gigas, also known as the Devil’s Bible?
 Next, learn about the Jersey Devil and its connection to Ben Franklin.
 Then read about how Aleister Crowley inspired Led Zeppelin and terrified most everyone else.